 42% of consumers are annoyed when content or communication isn’t personalised. – CMO by Adobe

-83% of consumers are willing to share their data to create a more a personalised experience. – Accenture
+83% of consumers are willing to share their data to create a more personalised experience. – Accenture

 90% of consumers are willing to share personal behavioural data with companies for a cheaper and easier experience. – SmarterHQ